-The project will also require some associated developments to support construction, such as park and ride sites, temporary accommodation, marine transport facilities and road improvements.
+In addition to the power station itself, the project will also require some associated developments in the area to support construction, such as park and ride sites, temporary accommodation, marine transport facilities and road improvements.

 About the partners

-The two companies are also working together to build Hinkley Point C and Sizewell C. In the case of Bradwell B, CGN owns 66.5% of the project, and EDF the rest.
+The two companies are also working together to develop Hinkley Point C in Somerset and Sizewell C in Suffolk.
+In the case of Bradwell B, CGN owns 66.5% of the project, and EDF the rest.